Expression Evaluation

 Operators

-Operator Precedence
+Precedence

-Higher precedence operators are applied first.
+Higher precedence operators are applied before lower precedence ones.

-Operator Associativity
+Associativity

-Does a • b • c mean ((a • b) • c) or does it mean (a • (b • c)) or are we not even allowed to write such a thing?
+Does a•b•c mean ((a•b)•c) or does it mean (a•(b•c)) or are we not even allowed to write such a thing?

-We speak of left-associativity, right-associativity, and non-associativity.
+We speak of left associativity, right associativity, and nonassociativity.
 It is possible, but probably undesirable, for associativity to be unspecified in a language definition 😬.

 Exercise: Evaluate the expression 1-5-10 in Python, Smalltalk, and APL.